 Checking the shoe's softness, we can see that it is indeed slightly on the soft side.
-The durometer shows 21.8 compared to the average of 29.4 (a higher number means firmer).
+The durometer shows 21.8 HA which is 10% softer than road running shoes on average.

 For running, the ride could be more inspiring

-It's neither bouncy nor springy, and it's not very energetic.
+This Adidas trainer didn't feel very bouncy or springy, and it's not very energetic.
 If you're planning to pick up the pace, it might be a bit of a challenge to do in the Duramo.

-The shoe is indeed a lighter one, weighing 9.7 oz (275 g), while the average weight of daily trainers with a stack height above 30 mm is 10.5 oz (299 g).
+Putting it on our scale, we weighed the shoe at 9.7 oz (275g), while the average weight of daily trainers with a stack height above 30 mm is 10.5 oz (299 g).

 Keeps the foot in place

-Those with narrow to medium-width feet find the fit spot-on.
+For our medium-width feet, the fit is spot-on!
 The heel hold is secure and so is the midfoot.
-Because of this, their strides remain steady even during sharp turns.
+Because of this, our strides remained steady even during sharp turns.

 Contributing to the surefooted and steady experience is the shoe's nice and wide platform.
-It is 109.8 mm wide in the forefoot and 87.8 mm in the heel.
-For reference, the average across our lab-tested running shoes is 111.8 mm and 88.8 mm respectively.
+Using a caliper, we measured its width at 109.8 mm in the forefoot and 87.8 mm in the heel, which is about the same as the other prominent daily trainers.

 Ready for the heat

-Those who live in warm areas claim that the Adidas Duramo 10 remains breezy even under the scorching heat.
-Its upper is very light; it's easy for the air to penetrate and keep the foot sweat-free.
+Testing the Adidas Duramo 10 in warm summer conditions, we found that it remains breezy at all times.
+Its upper is very light and perforated making it easy for the air to penetrate and keep the foot sweat-free.

-see how much light passes through the material in our breathability test:
+See how much light passes through the shoe's upper material in our breathability test:

 Wraps comfortably around the foot

-The Duramo 10 is too snug for wide feet
+The Duramo 10 is perfect for average-width feet

 However, people with average-width feet have nothing to worry about as the shoe's upper width is right at the average of most running shoes: 98.3 mm compared to 98.7 mm.